evencycu/go-project-template/README.md

     Check files in devops/base/.
 Details of adjustment is out of scope of this documentation.
 Please consult devops team if you have any issue.
 If your files in devops/base/ are not properly set up, jenkins cannot build your code successfully.

-    Access your buid in dev and int environment
+    Access your build in dev and int environment
     You should get a node port for your application.
 You need to ask devops team to give you a new node port for your application.
     You cannot randomly assign a node port.
 They are managed by devops team to avoid conflicts.
     Then you can access your application in URL: http://kube-worker.cloud.m800.com:node_port